 Eye doctors will perform a wide range of exams during the glaucoma diagnosis process, however there is one exam that is critical to ensuring an accurate diagnosis

 Pachymetry comes from the Greek word Pachys, which means ‘thick’.
-Corneal pachymetry is the measurement of the corneal thickness.
+Corneal pachymetry is the measurement of corneal thickness.
 There are several primary reasons why you would need to do this.

 Why is the corneal thickness important in diagnosing glaucoma?

 Also, tonometry (the measurement of the IOP) relies on an assumption of the patient’s corneal centre thickness (CCT).
 If the patient’s CCT is a lot different to the assumed thickness, the tonometer might significantly over or underestimate the IOP.
-This could lead to false positive and false negatives and may mean some people ‘slip through the net’ of glaucoma screening until they’ve lost some level of vision unnecessarily.
+This could lead to false positives and false negatives and may mean some people ‘slip through the net’ of glaucoma screening until they’ve lost some level of vision unnecessarily.
 Measuring CCT and then correcting the IOP result has been shown to provide a better diagnostic result and improves patient outcomes.

 What other conditions can a pachymeter help diagnose?

-Another condition that can cause sight threatening damage is Keratoconus.
+Another condition that can cause sight-threatening damage is Keratoconus.
 This is a form of Ectasia (chronic thinning of the cornea).
 It typically develops in childhood and the teens and gradually there is central thinning of the cornea leading to misshaping and reduced vision (the cornea becomes ‘cone shaped’ – hence keratoconus).
 Screening for this is important and measuring CCT is a key tool.

 There are conditions where the cornea is too thick, such as after excessive soft contact lens wear or from Fuch’s endothelial dystrophy.
 Again, screening for these problems requires pachymetry.